AutoSE/Homework/docs/docs/onScript.md

 If you look at my code, there are some common things:

-- written in  a version control systems (Github)
+- Written in  a version control systems (Github)
-- undergoing continuous integration every time  I commit anything (e.g. resteting all scripts)
+- Undergoing continuous integration every time  I commit anything (e.g. resteting all scripts)
 - coded in LUA
-- an initial help string (from which I derive global settings)
+- An initial help string (from which I derive global settings)
   - this is used to drive a really simple way to control the code via command-line flags
-- a random number generator (which is initialized from one the settings in the help string)
+- A random number generator (which is initialized from one the settings in the help string)
-- a reader system that inputs CSV files with named columns
+- A reader system that inputs CSV files with named columns
   - this generated a data model of five classes seen in most of my code (DATA, ROW, COLS, NUM, SYM)
   - which is all in [next lecture](/docs/onData.md)